Current Students

 Undergraduate Institution: Indiana University

-Research: My undergraduate research centered on collective cell dynamics and cell-environment interactions in breast and colorectal cancer.
-I have also developed software for simulating cell shape, mechanics, and adhesion.
+Research: I am broadly interested in mechanistic modeling of biological systems, including collective cell dynamics and cell-environment interactions.
+My current research is focused on agent-based modeling of the immune response in non-tuberculous mycobacteria infections and pediatric HIV.
 As an aspiring physician-scientist, I am interested in applying computational tools to study disease progression and treatment, working towards precision medicine based on individual patients’ disease patterns and data.

 Undergraduate Institution: Case Western Reserve University